AOMediaCodec/avm/ParaKit/README.md

 <b>Step 5:</b> use the generated tables from the `Context-Table_*.h` file under `results/` by copying them into the AVM codebase for testing.

+<b>Rerunning instructions:</b> To be able to run the training on a new dataset or to rerun, it is recommended to delete (or move) the existing data and bistream files.
+Specifically, developers should delete or move `.csv` files under the `results/data/` folder and the files under `bitstreams/` for a new round of training.
+Note that the training software expects `bitstreams/` and `results/data/` directories to be present under `ParaKit/`.
+So, only the csv and bitstreams files under folders should be deleted or moved.

 ---

 ## 4. Details of configuring parameters.yaml